-The right-panel of \fig{fig:NT_mX} shows the case when DM is a Dirac fermion.
+The right panel of \fig{fig:NT_mX} shows the case when DM is a Dirac fermion.
 We consider the three values of DM mass $m_{\!X}=T_{\rm rh}, m_\sigma, 2m_\sigma$ shown as solid, long-dashed, and dashed curves, respectively.
 In this case, we also note that maximum comoving number density is attained when $m_\sigma >T > T_{\rm rh}$.
-As mentioned above, the cross-section is proportional to fermionic DM mass therefore for dark matter mass smaller than $T_{\rm rh}$ the DM number density scales as $m_{\!X}^2/T_{\rm rh}^2$ at the end of reheating.
+As mentioned above, the cross section is proportional to fermionic DM mass therefore for dark matter mass smaller than $T_{\rm rh}$ the DM number density scales as $m_{\!X}^2/T_{\rm rh}^2$ at the end of reheating.
 Note that once the DM mass becomes larger than the temperature, i.e. $m_{\!X}>T$, the number density becomes exponentially suppressed due to Boltzmann suppression.